-At Jef and Nadine’s on Texel not only can you eat really well, but you will also wake up well-rested.
-The modern design closely ties in with the surprising and unconventional character of the restaurant.
-Jef’s modern and creative gastronomy has a classic base and has earned a Michelin star.
-For his fresh and elegant dishes Jef uses a wide range of quality local products.
-Nadine generously pours the variety of wines for you.
-We definitely recommend the wine selections!
+At Jef and Nadine’s on Texel not only can you enjoy exceptional dining but also wake up refreshed.
+The contemporary design merges with the restaurant’s innovative and unconventional character.
+Jef’s modern and creative cuisine has classic roots and has been awarded a Michelin Star.
+For his inspired and elegant dishes Jef uses a wide range of quality local produce.
+Nadine pours generous glasses of a variety of wines.
+We recommend the wine selection!

-The suites, each with their own unique design, are all equipped with double rain showers and box-spring beds with the famous Texel duvets made from local lambs’ wool.
-The suites offer a beautiful view of the island’s green meadows.
+The individually designed unique suites are well appointed with double rain showers and boxspring beds with the famous Texel duvets made from local lambs’ wool.
+The suites offer beautiful views of the island’s green fields.

-The recently restored Bij Jef is in Den Hoorn, the most most southern and largest village on the island.
-The long sandy beaches, the salty sea breeze and the vast nature reserves ensure breathtaking scenery in every season for fantastic walks or bike rides.
-The perfect place for a culinary break with international allure.
+The recently restored Bij Jef is in Den Hoorn, the largest and most southern village on the island.
+The long sandy beaches, the salty sea breeze and the vast nature reserves ensure breath-taking scenery in every season for wonderful walks or bike rides.
+The perfect place for a gastronomic break with international flair.

 Owner and Chef Jef Schuur and his wife and sommelier Nadine Mögling have created a wonderful memorable dining experience.
 The restaurant has had a Michelin star for years and Gault&Millau awarded it with 17 points.
 Ms. Nadine Mögling has been declared Wine/Food Specialist of the year 2011.
 Chef Jef’s creative and modern culinary art is based on the classical cuisine.
 He sources the finest local produce and is keen to make the most of it.